 Voting enhances the strength of #The30Percent

-The success of our this initiative is dependent on how many voices are legitimized with a vote.
+The success of this initiative is dependent on how many voices are legitimized with a vote.
 That’s how it works in politics.
-We have to acknowledge this reality if we want to effect change.
-Candidates and elected officials can't have a monopoly on the priorities of our government as long as we participate in the process.
-Our struggles with increasing cost of college, an exploding crisis of student debt, and a severe lack of economic opportunity are only a few issues which create consequences that affect our whole society.
-Our election system may be exhausting, but a better future will only come when the voices of #The30Percent use it to be heard.
+We must acknowledge this reality if we want to bring about change.
+Candidates and elected officials don’t have a monopoly on the priorities of our government when we remain engaged in the process.
+Our struggles with increasing cost of college, an exploding crisis of student debt, and a severe lack of economic opportunity are only a few issues with consequences that damage our whole society.
+Our election system may be exhausting, but a better future will only arrive when #The30Percent use their power to be heard.